Meeting Minutes

 {tab=Call To Order}

-Minutes of the 12 January 2015 meeting were read and approved as written after a motion by Fred Lanyon and a second by Mark Fears.
+The minutes of the 09 November 2015 meeting were read and unanimously approved following a motion by Fred Lanyon and a second by David Weber.

 {tab=Treasurer's Report}